Organic Yerba Mate Tea. Yerba Mate and latin food, La Pachamama, Auckland, New Zealand

 Great News!
 La Pachamama is now bringing some delicious Latinamerican food products including dulce de leche, dulce de batata and dulce de membrillo.

 GREAT NEWS!
 THE NEW SHIPMENT FINALLY ARRIVED!
-New Selection of Amanda, Rosamonte, Kraus in stock!
+New Selection of Amanda, CBSe, Rosamonte, Kraus in stock!

 ¡Hola de La Pachamama!
 Bienvenidos a nuestro sitio web, hemos estado operando desde el 2005 trayendo yerba mate, mates y bombillas para toda Nueva Zelanda.
 Hablamos ingles y español así que puedes contactarnos en ambos idiomas…no hay excusas!
 Si quieres puedes subscribirte a nuestro boletín en español.
 Enviamos nuestros productos a toda Nueva Zelanda!

 Like us on Facebook to hear about our latest offers, or check out our current specials or our range of organic products.
-We distribute all around New Zealand including Whangarei, Auckland, Hamilton, Taupo, Rotorua, Wellington, Christchurch, Nelson, Dunedin, and Golden Bay.
-See our distributors' area for more details or to become a distributor.
+We use a trustworthy courier company to send our products all around New Zealand including: Far North, Bay of Islands, Whangarei, Matakana, Coromandel, Waiheke Island, Great Barrier Island, Auckland, Hamilton, Taupo, Rotorua, Palmerston North, Wellington, Christchurch, Nelson, Takaka, Kaikoura, Queenstown, Dunedin and also to remote rural locations.
+If you wish to purchase directly from a store, click on “where can I buy yerba mate” on the menu of the left.

 Click here to order now.